openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 ### Items

-In the items file, you can map the datapoints, the syntax is:
+In the items file, you can map the datapoints.
+The syntax is:

 ```java
 homematic:TYPE:BRIDGE:SERIAL:CHANNELNUMBER#DATAPOINTNAME